-Campus is currently closed to the general public.
-All buildings are kept locked 24/7, but the following facilities have restricted access:
+Campus remains closed to the general public.
+Most buildings are kept locked 24/7, but the following locations have limited access:

-- The Registrar's Office is accepting phone, email and online (HUB requests) for support and information.
-Staff will be onsite Tuesdays and Thursdays only, and requests for emergency service and official documents are by appointment only.
+The Registrar's Office is operating Monday-Friday, 8:30 a.m. - 4:30 p.m., but in-person service is available by appointment only.
 The primary and preferred means for responses and issuing of documents will be electronically.
 Please email email@example.com or submit a HUB request.

-- Technology Services is not open for drop-in help but is accepting online requests for support weekdays from from 8:30 am – 4:30 pm for the duration of the Temporary Work from Home period.
+Technology Services is not open for drop-in help but is accepting online requests for support weekdays from from 8:00 am – 4:00 pm.
 For the fastest support, please enter a ticket in HUB Service Portal at hub.acadiau.ca.
 If you have issues with HUB access, you may also send an email to firstname.lastname@example.org.
 If you require assistance with a computer or device, an appointment will be necessary.
 This can be organized via the HUB Service Portal.